-- Elk in 2010, the Company commissioned a NI 43-101 compliant Preliminary Economic Assessment ("PEA") and resource update on the open pit potential of this road assessable project.
-The PEA completed in January 2011. - o Merit target definition work was completed by Sunburst in 2010. - Nicoamen target definition work was completed by Fairmont in 2010.
+- Elk in 2010, the Company commissioned a NI 43-101 compliant Preliminary Economic Assessment ("PEA") and resource update on the open pit potential of this road accessible project.
+The PEA was completed and announced in January 2011.
+An agreement to sell the project, subject to regulatory approval, was announced. - o Merit target definition work was completed by Sunburst in 2010; drilling is planned for 2011. - Nicoamen target definition work was completed by Fairmont in 2010; drilling is planned for 2011.